iCliniq Logo

 The Link Between Childhood Obesity and Diabetes

-Children being overweight or increased adiposity may be a risk factor for type 1 diabetes in their later life.
-Read on to know more.
+Overweight or increased obesity in children may be a risk factor for type 1 diabetes in later life.
+Read on to learn more

-Normally, the excess glucose in the bloodstream will be utilized by the cells for energy or gets stored for later use.
-If your child is obese, then the cells resist the insulin, so they cannot uptake the glucose into them.
+Typically, cells utilize the excess glucose in the bloodstream for energy or store it for later use.
 The liver serves as a storage form of energy.
-But in obese children, the liver is filled up with fat; hence there is no space for the glucose to get accommodated.
-So this unutilized glucose remains in the bloodstream.
-This alarms the pancreas to secrete more and more insulin causing pancreatic overload.
-Eventually, it gets worn out and produces either less insulin or stops its secretion.
-And also, the cells will not be able to take up the glucose due to the accumulation of fat or adipocytes.
+However, in obese children, the liver is filled with fat; hence, there is no space for glucose to be accommodated.
+The cells resist the insulin, so they cannot take up the glucose.
+This unutilized glucose remains in the bloodstream.
+This alarms the pancreas to secrete more and more insulin, causing pancreatic overload.
+Eventually, it becomes worn out and either produces less insulin or stops secreting it.
+Additionally, the cells will be unable to take up glucose due to the accumulation of fat or adipocytes.

 Will Every Obese Child Develop Diabetes?

-The answer is “No".
-Not everyone with obesity or increased body mass index develops type1 diabetes.
+The answer is “no." Not everyone with obesity or increased body mass index develops type 1 diabetes.
 However, obese individuals are six times more prone than children with a healthy weight.
-In addition, there are a few factors included.
-They are:
+Additionally, several factors need to be considered, they are:

-• Family History: If anyone in the family has type 1 diabetes, then the child is likely to acquire this condition.
+• Family history: If anyone in the family has type 1 diabetes, the child may be at a higher risk of developing this condition.

 • Diet: Some children prefer eating a lot of junk and processed foods, soft drinks, and carbonated beverages.
-These foods can greatly affect the child’s health and cause unnecessary weight gain.
+These foods can significantly influence the child’s health and cause unnecessary weight gain.

-• Lack of Physical Activity: Children should be encouraged and engaged in some sort of outdoor activity, either playing, running, etc. Physical inactiveness results in the accumulation of fat in the body leading to obesity.
+• Lack of physical activity: Children should be encouraged and engaged in some sort of outdoor activity, such as playing or running.
+Physical inactivity results in the accumulation of fat in the body, leading to obesity.

-• Stress: Sometimes, the stress in children can also contribute to type 1 diabetes in children.
+• Stress: Sometimes, the stress in children can also contribute to type 1 diabetes.

-• Gut Health: A diet that contains high-fat content, salt, and processed carbohydrates alters the bacterial microflora of the intestines.
-This alteration may sometimes lead to autoimmunity-destroying pancreatic cells.
+• Gut health: A diet high in fat, salt, and processed carbohydrates alters the bacterial microflora of the intestines.
+This alteration may sometimes lead to the destruction of pancreatic cells.

 What Are the Symptoms Seen in Your Child With Diabetes?

-The symptoms are usually mild and later aggravate into worse conditions.
+The symptoms are usually mild initially but aggravate later.

 • Excessive thirst (polydipsia) and hunger (polyphagia).

 • Increased frequency of urination (polyuria).
-Most often, the parents may notice full diapers and bedwetting of their child.
+Most often, the parents may notice full diapers and bedwetting in their child.

 • Blurred vision.